Making Fiends (TV series)

 Making Fiends is an American animated television miniseries based on the web series of the same name.
-The series ran from October 4 to November 1, 2008, on Nicktoons Network.
-The series is Nickelodeon Animation Studio’s first animated series to be based on a web series, and follows the evil Vendetta and the new happy but dim-witted girl, Charlotte, at school in the gloomy town of Clamburg.
+The series ran from October 4, 2008 to November 1, 2008, on Nicktoons Network.
+The series is Nickelodeon’s first animated series to be based on a web series, and follows the evil Vendetta and the new happy but dim-witted girl, Charlotte, at school in the gloomy town of Clamburg.
 Charlotte unintentionally irritates and annoys Vendetta.
-As a result, Vendetta attempts to kill her with fiends, but she always fails due to Charlotte's luck.
+As a result, Vendetta attempts to destroy her with fiends, but she always fails due to Charlotte's luck.

-The series is created by former South Park animator Amy Winfrey and produced by Nickelodeon Animation Studio, with Cyber Chicken Animation Studio and DQ Entertainment Limited animating the show in traditional 2D animation.
+The series is created by former South Park animator Amy Winfrey and produced by Nickelodeon Animation Studio, with Cyber Chicken Animation Studio and DQ Entertainment Limited animating the show in flash animation.
 Winfrey voices Charlotte and her grandmother Charlene, among other characters.
 Character designer Aglaia Mortcheva is the voice of Vendetta.

 All of the voice actors from the web cartoon reprise their roles for the TV series, with the addition of a new cast member and crew member, Dave Wasson, who previously created Time Squad for Cartoon Network.